hooksie1/gophemeral/README.md

 You can run it yourself and the default subjects are `gophemeral.secrets.store` and `gophemeral.secrets.get`.
 The payloads are the same as the REST API.

-The hosted Gophemeral is also available on Synadia Cloud.
+The hosted Gophemeral is also a public export that is available on Synadia Cloud using the default subjects.
 The public key for the account is `ABMWCVIX4SZJYIDI2QAWBL2IPLF5SA6LPXCKU5MYHO4ILJM7X4VSRF7S`.

 ## Technologies